Abdallahabushanab/aumet-etl-assessment/README.md

 - **Two-layer load** — staging first then fact — protects reporting layer from bad data
 - **Watermark per tenant** — each pharmacy tracks its own extraction timestamp independently

-## Submitted by

-Submitted as part of the Aumet data engineering assessment.